joaolucasoh/hostfully-cypress-typrescript/cypress/findings/findings.md

 3 - Place a filter by Company and filter from the list when one is applied, the other is automatically deactivated, making it impossible for the user to use more than one filter from the list in the search.

 ![Alt text](image-2.png)

+4 - Create a filter fields, such as filter by date or company itself.

+5 - Create a button to clear filters.
+Nowadays when I filter by something, I'm not able to clear it and go to the home screen.
+It's a must click on "Computer database" h1 link.